Welcome to Bias in Linguistics.

 io [æt] adamliter [dɑt] org)

 We also have a Google Group that we use as listserv to make announcements about this project, and we hope that such a listserv might also foster more conversation around this topic.
+We promise not to spam you; you might get two or three emails per year, around semester breaks.

 If you would like to join the Google Group to receive updates about the projects and join the conversation, please send an email to